 While studying abroad, as in other settings, you can have a major impact on your own safety through the decisions you make before and during the program and by your day-to-day choices and behaviors.

 Research possible destinations before you decide where to study abroad.
 Learn as much as you can about the political situation, living conditions, health conditions, and crime and general safety.
 All of these things can affect your safety and well-being, and you should consider them in choosing your destination.
 The US Department of State issues consular information sheets and travel warnings as well as their comprehensive travel site http://www.travel.state.gov

-Once you have decided on your program location, no matter how safe your campus and host country community appear to be, acquaint yourself with all safety information from the State Department, International SOS, Rice International Programs pre-departure orientation materials and the information your host institution should provide you when you arrive on-site.
+Once you have decided on your program location, no matter how safe your campus and host country community appear to be, acquaint yourself with all safety information from the State Department, International SOS, the Rice Study Abroad pre-departure orientation materials and the information your host institution should provide you when you arrive on-site.
 Also, take the time to research the common laws of your host country.

 Get Adequate Insurance

 Make sure you have enough medical insurance, and that it will specifically cover you while you are abroad.
 If you will be taking valuable items such as jewelry, laptops, or other electronic devices, you may wish to consider purchasing property insurance for these items.

 Discuss your plans and make sure that your family understands where you’ll be going and how to stay in contact with you.
 Make sure they have your itinerary, copies of relevant travel documents and your program/host university contact information.
 Develop a plan for regular contact via email or telephone as well as in an emergency so you can communicate directly about your safety and well-being.